From Coast to Coast

 We then headed to the rental car shop to pick up our wheels for the day.
-First stop on our route was Shirahama Beach which is the most well known beach in the Shimoda area.
+The first stop on our route was Shirahama Beach which is the most well-known beach in the Shimoda area.
 It also has a reputation as THE place to be for young adults and uni students alike, looking for a fun time on their summer holidays.
 When I spotted 3 young ladies hanging out the top of a 4 x 4, having a ball with arms waving I knew I’d arrived!
 And also secretly wished to be young again!
 Needless to say, if you want a relaxing beach area to stay around I would choose Kisami.
-However, if you want to party like a rockstar then Shirahama can’t be beat.
+However, if you want to party like a rockstar then Shirahama can’t be beaten.

 Fishing Villages of Beauty

 The next destination was Matsuzaki which is one of the top 100 most beautiful villages in Japan.
 There is no train line here which means there are very few tourists.
 We stopped off for a nice seafood lunch at the only restaurant we could find open, located next to the small fishing port.
 Matsuzaki is hilly, green and stretches from the inland valley over to the west coast.
 It’s well worth a look if you’re driving through the vicinity.